 “Hashish” is the proper Arabic term for the agglutinated Cannabis resin product originally produced in Central Asia.
 Chopra and Chopra (1957) described the technique used by Muslim residents of the Chinese Turkestanian Yarkand region (presently in Xinjiang province, China) to produce hashish: “The female ﬂower heads are ﬁrst dried, then broken and crushed between the hands into a powder which is passed through sieves so that it obtains the ﬁneness and consistency of sand or sawdust.”
 The Sanskrit word “charas” is traditionally used in Hindu India for Cannabis resin.
 Charas refers more accurately to resin collected by hand-rubbing the ﬂowers of living or freshly harvested plants.

 Cannabis: Evolution and Ethnobotany is a wide-ranging, informative book and, for anyone with a keen interest in cannabis, an essential read.
 But it’s not without its inconsistencies and inaccuracies.
 There are parts of this tome where the terms hashish and charas are used interchangeably, which is fine in the context of resin.
-But the index reasserts what’s clearly its authors’ final position: Charas ‘more accurately’ means the hand-rubbed stuff from the Himalaya.
+But the index reasserts what’s clearly its authors’ final position: charas ‘more accurately’ means the hand-rubbed stuff from the Himalaya.
 Many readers will take this as the last word.
-With good reason, Clarke and Merlin are considered by most growers, smokers, and nerds to be among the highest anointed authorities on all things cannabis.
-But for a book with ‘ethnobotany’ in the title—not just some screed giving legal, recreational, or medical advice—it has to be said: On ethnobotanical grounds, their claim about charas is simply wrong.
+With good reason: Clarke and Merlin are considered by most growers, smokers, and nerds to be among the highest anointed authorities on all things cannabis.
+But for a book with ‘ethnobotany’ in the title—not just some screed giving legal, recreational, or medical advice—it has to be said: On ethnobotanical grounds, this claim that charas really means hand-rubbed resin is simply wrong.

 Any Afghan or Pakistani readers will, I know, be nodding along to this in agreement.
 Whereas I suspect by this point there will be Westerners—old-timers among them, no doubt—who have already given up reading and decided that they know best and I have no idea what I’m talking about.
 This belief—that charas is what comes from Manali, Parvati, and so on, and all other traditional resin is ‘hash’—is heavily ingrained in dope culture outside Asia, and it’s this that the inaccuracy in Clarke’s recent work seems to play to.
 More than anything, such mistakes reflect how few outsiders have made it to the Hindu Kush and northern Afghanistan in recent decades, and indeed how flimsy and unreliable the received Hippie Trail wisdom about the cannabis from these crucially important regions is—not just with respect to resin, but also botany.